sssheina/sssheina/README.md

 </br>
 </br>
 <p>Motivated Frontend Developer with a passion for coding and attention to detail.
-Committed to creating clean, elegant code, I excel at combining creativity with technical expertise. </p>
+Committed to creating clean, elegant code, I excel at combining creativity with technical expertise.
+I am an active member of IT communities and founder of a group supporting women in IT,  have experience teaching students of all ages and a knack for creating compelling teaching materials. </p>
 </br>
 </br>